 VEX Robotics Competition

-Participants collaborate on a robotics project in which they build a robot that incorporates the relationship among STEM fields; the competition culminates in a head-to-head game that assesses the efficiency and productivity of the robot.
+Participants collaborate on a robotics project in which they build a robot that incorporates the relationship among STEM fields; the competition culminates in a robot skills challenge that assesses the efficiency and productivity of the robot.